 The goal of "Universal Design" is to ensure that housing can accommodate the needs of people with a wide range of abilities, including children, aging populations and persons with disabilities.
-Consequently, all new construction housing projects using City of Dallas CDBG and/or HOME funds will meet all the following criteria:
+Consequently, all new construction housing projects using City of Datas CDBG and/or HOME funds will meet all the following criteria:

-- At least one entrance shall have a 36-inch door and be on an accessible route. - All interior doors shall be no less than 32 inches wide except for a door that provides access to a closet of fewer than 15 square feet in area.
-Each hallway shall have a width of at least 36 inches and shall be level and ramped or use beveled changes at each door threshold. - All bathrooms shall have the walls reinforced around the toilet, bathtub, and shower for future installation of grab bars. - Each electrical panel, light switch or thermostat shall be mounted no higher than 48 inches above the floor.
-Each electrical plug or other receptacle shall be at least 15 inches from the finished floor. - An electrical panel located outside the dwelling unit must be between 18 inches and 42 inches above the ground and served by an accessible route. - All hardware installed to open/close doors and operate plumbing fixtures shall be lever handles.
+- At least one entrance shall have a 36-inch door and been a ccessible route. - All interior doors shall be no less than 32 in the vide except for a door that provides access to a closet of fewer than 15 square set in a sa Lach hallway shall have a width of at least 36 inches and shall be level and ranged or use beveled changes at each door threshold. - All bathrooms shall have the walls einforced around the toilet, bathtub, and shower for future installation of grab bars. - Each electrical panel, light switch or the more at shall be mounted no higher than 48 inches above the floor.
+Each electrical plug or other receptacle shall be at least 15 inches from the finished floor. - An electrical panel located atside the dwelling unit must be between 18 inches and 42 inches above the ground and secred by an accessible route.

+All hardware installed to devictose doors and operate plumbing fixtures shall be lever - handles.

-Universal Design Waiver or Exterior Accessibility Requirements
+Universal Design Waiver of Kerior Accessibility Requirements